The Department of Information Technology offers a laptop refresh to a Mac Book Pro to Junior students in the following majors and minors:

 - Students are responsible to purchase all discipline specific software (e.g. Adobe Creative Suite, Parallels, etc.).
 There may be an additional charge if the software has to be upgraded before completion of degree requirements.

 - Students will be charged up to $125 per incident for any non-warranty, accidental damage to the equipment.
 The amount charged per incident will depend on the cost of the parts needed to repair the equipment but will not exceed $125 per incident.
 If the cost to repair the damage exceeds the value of the equipment, students will be charged the full replacement value of the equipment.

 This program provides limited support on-campus.
-The University purchases the AppleCare protection for warranty repair.
-Student and Asset Management coordinates repairs with the Apple Store.
+The University purchases the AppleCare protection for non-accidental warranty repair.
+All repairs must be made through the Apple Store.
+Any personal and/or third party attempts to repair this device will result in the full cost buy-out fee to replace the MacBook.
 Loaner MacBooks are available in the event of a lengthy repair time.
 Student is responsible for backing up files before delivering the MacBook to the Apple Store for repair.

 The terms and conditions vary based on student’s academic status at SHU.
 Please contact the Asset Management Office at (973) 313-6181 with any questions.